-It's important to note that the Orbi has a full web interface that’s available at its default IP address which is 192.168.1.1 (or routerlogin.com).
-Just navigate a browser there from a connected computer and the rest is self-explanatory.
+It's important to note that the Orbi has a full web interface available at its default IP address which is 192.168.1.1 (or routerlogin.com).
+Just navigate a browser there from a connected computer, and the rest is self-explanatory.

-It's worth noting that the app is quite well designed.
-It also comes with a visual network map and some handy tools, including a speedtest.net-based internet speed test, and a real-time WiFi Analytics section.
+It's worth noting that the app is exceptionally well designed.
+It also comes with a visual network map and handy tools, including a speedtest.net-based internet speed test, and a real-time WiFi Analytics section.

-There's also a built-in OpenVPN server which will come in handy for those who travel a lot, and Traffic Meter that monitors and controls the Internet bandwidth.
+There's also a built-in OpenVPN server that will come in handy for those who travel a lot, and Traffic Meter monitors and controls the Internet bandwidth.

-And like most Netgear routers and mesh systems, the RBK752 comes with a short trial of Netgear Armor online protection.
+The RBK752 comes with a short Netgear Armor online protection trial, available to many other Netgear routers.
 To use it, though, you'll need to resort to the mobile app.
 Similarly, you can also opt for Netgear Circle by Disney Parental Control feature, another entire app.

-Like most Netgear routers, and especially Orbi systems, the RBK752 is thin in Wi-Fi settings.
-There's almost nothing you can do with it other than changing your Wi-Fi network's name and password.
+Like all Orbi systems, the RBK752 is thin in Wi-Fi settings.
+There's almost nothing you can do with it other than change your Wi-Fi network's name and password.
 But this is not exactly all bad.
 It makes life easier for those who want something they can set up and forget.

 Netgear Orbi AX4200 (RBK752): Excellent performance

-Due to the lower Wi-Fi specs, the router didn't do as well with Wi-Fi 5 clients, however.
-I used a 4×4 one at the close range (10 feet) test, and it had a sustained speed of some 660Mbps.
-At 40 feet away, my 3×3 client averaged some 600Mbps.
+However, the router didn't do well with Wi-Fi 5 clients due to the lower Wi-Fi specs.
+I used a 4x4 one at the close range (10 feet) test, and it had a sustained speed of some 660Mbps.
+At 40 feet away, my 3x3 client averaged some 600Mbps.
 Still, these are impressive numbers.

 As a mesh system, the RBS750 did well, too.
-One thing to note right away that there was little signal loss.
+One thing to note right away is that there was a minor signal loss.
 (I always test mesh systems in a wireless setup.)

-You’ll note in the chart below that the sustained number of the satellite unit is quite close to those of the RBR750 router.
-That's a clear sign of a strong wireless backhaul band.
+As you'll note in the chart below, the RBS750 satellite's sustained speeds were close to those of the RBR750 router.
+That's a clear sign of a solid wireless backhaul band.

-The Orbi RBK752 registered about the same coverage as that of the RBK852. specially.
-The router unit, by itself, could handle some 2000 ft² (186 m²).
-And that means with two unit, you can expect to blanket a home of some 4000 ft2.
+The Orbi RBK752 registered about the same coverage as that of the RBK852.
+Specifically, the router unit, by itself, could handle some 2000 ft² (186 m²).
+And that means with a 2-pack, you can expect to blanket a home of some 4000 ft2.